The rules for the degrees published here are subject to change and may be amended after the publication of this information.

 After an examination, departments provide feedback to students concerning the framework that was used by the examiners during the examination.
 The manner in which feedback is given is determined by the heads of department.

 Students may apply for re-marking of an examination paper after perusal of the paper and payment of the prescribed fee.
 This should take place within 5 working days after the announcement of the results of the primary examination and within 3 working days after the announcement of the results of the supplementary examination.
-The examiner will be appointed by the head of the department concerned.
+The examiner will be appointed by the relevant head of the department.
 Re-evaluation of oral examinations is not allowed.

 A head of department may require from a student who has been admitted to a supplementary examination, to do additional prescribed work for a specified period of time before he or she may take the supplementary examination as approved by the Dean.
 A student will only be allowed to do supplementary examinations in two modules.